 10. Do you fear a relationship may place too many expectations on you, that you’d give up your independence or lose your autonomy?

 If you answered yes to some of these questions, counseling can help you heal in order to to risk getting close.
 If you’re involved with someone emotionally unavailable, pressuring him or her to be more intimate is counterproductive.
+(See “The Dance of Intimacy.“) You may be involved with a narcissist, because typically narcissists avoid emotional vulnerability.
+(Learn more in Dealing with a Narcissist.)
 However, marriage or couples counseling can change the relationship dynamics and help you to have a more fulfilling intimate relationship.

 Copyright, Darlene Lancer 2012